-Remember that Lyme is not the only disease you will contract when you are bitten by a tick.
-There are many co-infections to consider and sometimes you could get a co-infection and not Lyme.
+Borrelia, the bacteria that causes Lyme disease, is rarely the only disease you will contract when you’re bitten by a tick.
+There are many co-infections to consider.
+It’s also possible to get a co-infection and not Lyme.

-You’ll need to also consider the existing health issues you may already have.
+It’s necessary to take into consideration what existing health issues you may have.
 These things can make healing impossible without proper treatment.

-A Lyme infection causes inflammation and will also set off an immune response which can cause many other problems and can affect virtually any system in your body.
+Lyme infections cause inflammation and can set off an auto-immune response, cause many other problems.
+Lyme can attack virtually any system in your body.
 Your health can become even more compromised the longer you carry the infection.

 Dr. Richard I. Horowitz, an ILADS MD has put together a questionnaire that could help you determine whether or not you should pursue Lyme testing.
 You can find that here Horowitz Lyme-MSIDS Questionnaire

 To explore a more natural approach to testing and healing please see the link for the doctor we have found to be so helpful.
 Alternative Medicine Center

 I hope this is informative and helpful.
 By educating yourself you will be able to get a proper diagnosis and treatment if you suspect that you or a loved one has Lyme disease.